Table of Contents

 Conversely, situations that demand high-detail monitoring at greater distances, such as observing a cashier’s station to prevent POS theft, a secure entry point, or a high-risk area, would benefit from a camera with a larger lens size and a narrower field of view.

 This configuration ensures that, even at extended distances, the details necessary for identification or analysis are captured with clarity.
 It’s also worth noting that the resolution of the camera plays a crucial role in these scenarios.
 Higher resolution cameras provide clearer images, which is essential when the camera is expected to cover longer distances.
-This is where the selection of the camera becomes more strategic—aligning the resolution with the FOV to achieve the desired surveillance outcome.
+This is where the selection of the camera becomes more strategic—aligning the resolution with the FOV to achieve the desired security outcome.

 For businesses and organizations looking to implement or upgrade their security camera systems, understanding the field of view chart is just the beginning.
-The next step is sourcing cameras that match their specific surveillance requirements.
+The next step is sourcing cameras that match their specific security requirements.

 This is where Solink comes into play.
-As a cloud video surveillance solution, Solink not only provides the technology to monitor and manage security footage but also assists in selecting the right cameras for each unique situation.
+As a cloud video security solution, Solink not only provides the technology to monitor and manage security footage but also assists in selecting the right cameras for each unique situation.

 Need to upgrade your business security cameras?
 Solink can source security cameras at a great price.